-Thailand and its people value national pride, especially when it comes to their country, their practice in religion, and the monarchy itself.
+Thailand and its people value national pride, especially when it comes to their country, their practice of religion, and the monarchy itself.
 When implementing the current flag we see today, Thailand has taken note of the relationship between each of the colors and what they serve.

-Moreover, the simple design and historical significance play tribute to the importance of the flag for the people.
+Moreover, the simple design and historical significance pay tribute to the importance of the flag for the people.
 Today, the flag holds significance as a sign of hope, and the binding of people by religion and utmost love for their precious King.

 Like always, if you want to discover more about Thailand, stay guided by ThaiGuider.
 You might learn something you never knew about this unique country.

 ▸ CHECK OUT our Complete Guide on ▸ Thai Culture

 THINKING ABOUT A TRIP TO THAILAND?